 Pork Chops in Tomato Sauce also known as Sicilian Italian Gravy is a delicious all day sauce that will definitely please everyone.
-If you are not familiar with Sunday gravy, it is a red sauce cooked with meat for hours until tender.
-The Italian gravy is then served over top of al dente pasta and enjoyed by all.
+If you are not familiar with Sunday gravy, it is a red tomato sauce cooked with meat for hours until tender.

 What is Italian Gravy?

-Italian gravy, Sunday gravy, Sunday sauce, they are all names for the same thing, a red sauce cooked all day long with meat, spices, onions and garlic.
+Italian gravy, Sunday gravy, Sunday sauce: these are all names for the same thing, a red sauce cooked all day long with meat, spices, onions and garlic.
 The debate of what to name this Italian style of sauce is still going on.

 Many Sunday sauces will have either vermouth or wine to add even more depth of flavor.
 If you do not have vermouth on hand, I will give you some great substitutions below in the tips section.

-This Italian gravy is a Sicilian Sunday gravy recipe and it was given to me by family friends who are Sicilian.
+This Sicilian pork chops in tomato sauce was given to me by family friends who are Sicilian.
 The way this Sicilian Sunday gravy is traditionally made is with meatballs and a single bone in pork chop.

 After the sauce cooks for hours in the slow cooker, the entire Italian family (and any friends invited over) will sit down to eat this delicious Italian gravy.
-The gravy is served along with the meatballs ver a bed of pasta and more sauce on the side.
+The gravy is served along with the meatballs over a bed of pasta and more sauce on the side.